Young people need the light of watchful guides to lead them on a path of salvation."

 PrayerEach school day begins and ends with prayer, and all classes start with prayer.
-Daily Mass is celebrated in the Holy Trinity Chapel.
-School-wide Masses are celebrated twice a month and on Holy Days of Obligation.
-The Sacrament of Penance is offered communally during Advent and Lent, through Religion classes and individually by appointment.
+Class Masses are celebrated in the Holy Trinity Chapel according to priest availability.
+School-wide Masses are celebrated once a week and on Holy Days of Obligation.
+The Sacrament of Penance is offered communally during Advent and Lent and through Religion classes.
 All student organizations are encouraged to incorporate discipleship principles into their activities.

 ServiceIn imitation of Jesus’ loving concern for others, KCHS students contribute thousands of service hours every school year.
 Students volunteer for many organizations that are working to improve lives in our community and beyond, including Habitat for Humanity, East Tennessee Children’s Hospital, the YMCA and YWCA, Catholic Charities and more.